 Here is an example of how this can look in the mk_oracle.cfg:

 # Syntax: # Variable='Wert' # Only exclude the two specified sections in the MYINST1 schema: EXCLUDE_MYINST1='longactivesessions logswitches' # Exclude all sections in the MYINST2 instance: # Sections not specified here will not be retrieved: SYNC_SECTIONS='instance performance processes sessions undostat' ASYNC_SECTIONS='jobs resumable rman tablespaces ts_quotas'

 4. Remote databases

 With the mk_oracle plug-in, under Linux you can also access databases running on another host.
-These can in fact be assigned to another host in Checkmk (Piggyback).
-For the remote acces to function either a local Oracle installation must be present, or the following prerequisites must be met:
+The databases can even be assigned to another host in Checkmk (Piggyback).
+For the remote access to function either a local Oracle installation must be present, or the following prerequisites must be met:

 - The Linux AIO access library is installed.
 This packet is called libaio under RHEL/CentOS.

 - The Instant Client for Oracle Database is installed.